Port Perry History December 3, 2025

 Neighbour News

-Real Estate Stats March 7, 2025
+Real Estate Stats October 9, 2025

-Uxbridge Housing February 2025
+Brock Housing September 2025

-Uxbridge Housing February 2025
+Brock Housing September 2025

 Each office is independently owned and operated

-Housing Market Report for February 2025
+Housing Market Report for September 2025

 This housing report for Durham Region includes the number of new listings, average list price, number of properties sold, average selling price, average days on market and average asking price to selling price ratio for all property types within the Region of Durham.